iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 This is a major update, which introduces several important changes. **The required PHP version is now 7.0 or newer**.
 Please make sure that your server is configured correctly, before installing this update.

 == Changelog ==

+= 2.1.6.210406 =
+* Updated supported WooCommerce versions.

+= 2.1.5.210311 =
+* Updated supported WordPress and WooCommerce versions.

+= 2.1.4.210208 =
+* Feature - Added filter `wc_aelia_exchange_rates_base_currency`, to allow 3rd parties to alter the base currency used to fetch exchange rates.
+* Feature - Added filter `wc_aelia_exchange_rates_currencies`, to allow 3rd parties to alter the list of currencies for which an exchange rate should be fetched.

+= 2.1.3.210128 =
+* Feature - Added filter `wc_aelia_exchange_rates`, to allow 3rd parties to alter the exchange rates before they are returned.
+* Updated supported WooCommerce versions.

 = 2.1.2.210108 =
 * Tweak - Downgraded 3rd party dependencies, to ensure compatibility with PHP 7.0.